 Language exemption exams (FLATS) are conducted by Career Services (Center for Community, N352, 303.492.5854).
 There is a fee and pre-registration is required.
 If passed, the exemption test fulfills the three-semester A&S language requirement but no credit hours are granted.
 FLATS cannot be used for placement purposes.

-- For course evaluations, when should I work with my academic advisor vs. study abroad staff?
+- For course evaluations, when should I work with my academic advisor vs. education abroad staff?

 - Is it okay to submit classes for evaluation while I am abroad or after I’ve returned?

 Yes, although we strongly encourage you to do so prior to departure.

 - When will education abroad coursework appear on my CU record?